Team-Kentucky/in-college/README.md

 ```

 ### Run
-If on Docker/Linux, run using test.sh
+If in Docker/Linux, run using test.sh
-It will automatically pull the correct input files and run the full suite of tests (which are located in input-files/)
+It will automatically pull the correct input files and run the full suite of tests (which are located in input-files/).
+It will also automatically pipe the command line output into bin/cli-output.txt for easier comparison and to automatically use in a diff against output.txt
 ```bash
 ./test.sh
 ```